TechnicalSR/Task-4-Setup-and-Use-a-Firewall-on-Windows-or-Linux/README.md

 Tools: UFW (Uncomplicated Firewall)

-A summary explaining how a firewall filters traffic.

-Mini-Guide: Firewall Configuration Steps & Commands (UFW on Linux) UFW (Uncomplicated Firewall) on Linux
+Mini-Guide: Firewall Configuration Steps & Commands (UFW on Linux)
 1. Open Firewall Configuration Tool (Terminal):
 * UFW is managed via the command line.
 Open your terminal.